 - Nonlinear optics

 Research opportunities for M.S. and Ph.D. candidates are available from individual faculty members, the University of Dayton Research Institute and the Air Force Research Laboratory.
-We have the full support of industry, the state of Ohio and the federal government in our mission to educate engineers and scientists for the optics industry.
-Our electro-optics courses continue to evolve to meet the needs of our optics community.
+We have full support from industry, the state of Ohio and the federal government in our mission to educate engineers and scientists for the optics industry.
+Our courses continue to evolve to meet the needs of our optics community.

 Faculty and Staff

 We are actively engaged in industry-leading research while remaining focused on the enhancement of educational practice and electro-optics engineering scholarship.
 We continually form partnerships to explore the most advanced aspects of electro-optics, and two primary partners are the Air Force Research Laboratory at Wright-Patterson Air Force Base and the University of Dayton Research Institute.
 Program interim director: Partha Banerjee.
 Administrative assistant: Nancy Wilson.